 NAME & LOCATION

-The location of this
+The location of this church is

 A. This church is organized exclusively for religious and charitable purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Revenue Law), including, but not limited to, for such purposes, the establishing and maintaining of religious worship, the building, maintaining and operating of churches, parsonages, chapels, rescue missions and any other ministries that the Church may be led of God to establish.